google-research/google-research/aqt/README.md

 # Install SVN to only download the aqt directory of Google Research.
 sudo apt install subversion

-# Download this directory
+# Download this directory.
 svn export https://github.com/google-research/google-research/trunk/aqt

-# Upgrade pip
+# Upgrade pip.
 pip install --user --upgrade pip

-# Install the requirements from `requirements.txt`
+# Install the requirements from `requirements.txt`.
 pip install --user -r aqt/requirements.txt

+# Add aqt to PYTHONPATH so that its modules can be imported anywhere.
+export PYTHONPATH=/path/to/parent/dir/of/aqt
 ```

 ## AQT Quantization Library